sherman-jordan/pf2e-visioner/Actions.md

 # Overview
-PF2e Visioner adds additional functionality into the chat cards of several roll types and actions, tying the vision state manager in with the system.
+PF2e Visioner adds functionality to the chat cards of several roll types and actions, tying vision state management in with the system.
 With the exception of Sneak and Seek, chat card callouts are exclusively visible to GM and Assistant GM user types.

-For those actions which produce a "Results" dialog, allowing the GM to exert some discretion over recommended vision state changes, there will also exist an `Apply Changes` button, which accepts recommendations sight-unseen.
+Actions that produce a "Results" dialog, which allows the GM to exert discretion over recommended vision state changes, also generate an `Apply Changes` button, which accepts recommendations sight-unseen.

 A description of the normal flow for each of these actions follows below; for information regarding how Pathfinder 2e feats and features modify some of the functionality described here, you may read about the feats we have hardcoded support for [here.](feats-features.md)

 ## Filters:
 Each action dialog is able to filter results based on a number of criteria represented by checkboxes in the header of the window.
 Token pairs that are filtered out from view are ***not*** acted upon when changes are applied.
-Common filter descriptions are as follows:
+Filters include:

 | Filter | Description |
 | --- | --- |